dutta-alankar/AstroPlasma/README.md

   - Upon successful run, several ascii files with `ionization` in their name will get generated in a directory called `auto` that is created in `AstroPlasma/cloudy-codes/ionFrac/src`.
 The final `hdf5` files for the database is created in the `data` directory in`AstroPlasma/cloudy-codes/ionFrac/src`.
 This directory should be copied to `AstroPlasma/astro_plasma/data/` and renamed as `ionization`.
 - Generating *emission* data
   - The steps are similar as above.
 But in this case both `libcloudy.so` and `cloudy.exe` files need to be copied to `AstroPlasma/cloudy-codes/emmSpec/` from `source/sys_gcc_shared` directory of `Cloudy`.
+- Generating optically thin radiative *Cooling* table
+  - This is not used by `AstroPlasma` as of now but is a useful feature of `Cloudy` and hence included in the repo.
+  - Copy `libcloudy.so` to `AstroPlasma/cloudy-codes/coolingFunction/`
+  - From inside `AstroPlasma/cloudy-codes/coolingFunction/` directory, execute `bash ./compile-script.sh`.
+This will compile and generate the executables that can create the cooling tables.
+  - Currently there are two types of cooling tables available one with plasma in equilibrium background radiation (PIE) and one without any background radiation (CIE).
+If you are unsure which one to use, *I would recommend PIE*.
+  - export `AstroPlasma/cloudy-codes/coolingFunction` to `LD_LIBRARY_PATH`.
+  - To generate the cooling table run `./hazy_coolingcurve_<PIE/CIE> <metallicity> <dT (log_10)> <True/False (progressbar display)>`.
+For eample, `./hazy_coolingcurve_PIE 0.3 0.1 True` will create a cooling table for plasma with 0.3 solar metallicity.
+The temperature spacing in the table is set to 0.1 dex in this example.
+The table always starts from 10 K and runs till 10<sup>9</sup> K. `True` in command line arguments shows the progress bar as the code runs.
+  - The name of the cooling table created is `cooltable_<PIE/CIE>_Z=<metallicity>.dat`.
+  - Useful to note that the cooling loss rate from the tabulated Λ(T) in the file is n<sub>H</sub><sup>2</sup>Λ(T), where n<sub>H</sub>=ρX<sub>H</sub>/m<sub>H</sub>.
+Here ρ is density and n<sub>H</sub> is total Hydrogen number density of the plasma.
+Usually, X<sub>H</sub>=0.7154.
+The unit of Λ(T) in the table is erg cm<sup>3</sup> s<sup>-1</sup>.

 Good luck generating the database!
-I understand that this can be dauntig and non-intutitve for a first time user.
-If you encounter any issues, please feel free to contact me for help!
+I understand that this can be daunting and non-intutitve for a beginner.
+If you encounter any issues, please don't hesitate to contact me for help!